People don’t like filling out forms. There, we said it.

 Case in point with Instapage’s Top 10 A/B Testing Tips two-step opt-in form:

 Start A/B testing this multi-step form today and see if your visitors respond more favorably.
-You can start creating the forms today using Instapage, the designer-friendly landing page platform.
+You can start creating the forms today, sign-up for an Instapage Enterprise demo.